 The median annual wage for recreational therapists was $48,220 per year or approximately $23.18 per hour in 2019.
 The lowest 10 percent earned less than $30,880, and the highest 10 percent earned more than $77,970.

 Employment of recreational therapists is projected to grow 8 percent from 2019 to 2029, faster than average for all occupations.

 As the U.S. population ages, more people will need recreational therapists to help treat age-related injuries and illnesses.
 Older people are more likely to suffer from stroke, Alzheimer’s disease, and mobility-related injuries that may benefit from recreational therapy.
 Growth is expected in nursing care facilities, adult daycare programs, and other settings that care for geriatric patients.

 Frequently Asked QuestionsFrequently Asked Questions

-Who are the target audience for the certificate program?
+Who is the target audience for this program?

 This certificate program is designed for a broad audience of individuals who work with people with disabilities.

 If you are seeking a bachelor’s degree and are interested in developing specialized skills in the therapeutic recreation profession, the entire 6-course certificate program (18 credits) may be of interest to you.
 It is recommended you begin the program by taking THERREC 203: TR Process.
 See the Schedule of Classes to see when it is offered.